The performance effects of too much lazy loading

 Data-driven advice for lazy loading images with Core Web Vitals in mind.

-Lazy loading is a technique to defer downloading a resource until it's needed, which conserves data and reduces network contention for critical assets.
+Lazy loading is a technique that defers downloading a resource until it's needed, to conserve data and reduce network contention for critical assets.
 It became a web standard in 2019 and today loading="lazy" for images is supported by most major browsers.
-That sounds great, but is there such a thing as too much lazy loading?

-This post summarizes how we analyzed publicly available web transparency data and ad hoc A/B testing to understand the adoption and performance characteristics of native image lazy loading.
-What we found is that lazy loading can be an amazingly effective tool for reducing unneeded image bytes, but overuse can negatively affect performance.
-Concretely, our analysis shows that more eagerly loading images within the initial viewport—while liberally lazy loading the rest—can give us the best of both worlds: fewer bytes loaded and improved Core Web Vitals.
+This page summarizes our analysis of publicly available web transparency data and ad hoc A/B testing to understand the adoption and performance characteristics of built-in image lazy loading.
+We found that lazy loading can be an amazingly effective tool for reducing unneeded image bytes, but overusing it can negatively affect site performance.
+Our analysis shows that eagerly loading images within the initial viewport, while lazy loading the rest, can give us the best of both worlds: fewer bytes loaded and improved Core Web Vitals.

 Adoption

-According to the most recent data in HTTP Archive, native image lazy loading is used by 17% of websites and adoption is growing rapidly.
-This much of a foothold in the ecosystem is remarkable for a relatively new API.
+According to the most recent data in HTTP Archive, built-in image lazy loading is used by 29% of websites and adoption is growing rapidly.

 Pie chart showing WordPress making up 84.1% of lazy loading adoption, other CMSs 2.3%, and non-CMSs 13.5%.

-Breakdown of the types of websites that make use of native image lazy loading.
+Breakdown of the types of websites that make use of built-in image lazy loading.
 (Source)

 Timeseries chart of lazy loading adoption with WordPress being the predominant player compared to other CMSs and non-CMSs, with similar proportions to the previous chart.
 Total adoption is shown to have rapidly increased from 1% to 17% from July 2020 to June 2021.

-Breakdown of the types of websites that make use of native image lazy loading.
+Breakdown of the types of websites that make use of built-in image lazy loading.
 (Source)

 The rate of adoption is also worth noting.
-One year ago in July 2020, WordPress sites that use lazy loading made up tens of thousands websites in the corpus of about 6 million (1% of total).
-Lazy loading adoption in WordPress alone has since grown to over 1 million websites (14% of total).
+In July 2020, WordPress sites that use lazy loading made up tens of thousands websites in the corpus of about 6 million (1% of total).
+By the start of 2021, lazy loading adoption in WordPress alone had grown to over 1 million websites (14% of total).

 Correlational performance

-Distribution of all pages' 75th percentile LCP experience, broken down by whether they use native image lazy loading.
+Distribution of all pages' 75th percentile LCP experience, broken down by whether they use built-in image lazy loading.
 (Source)

 The median page without lazy loading has a 75th percentile LCP of 2,922 ms, compared to 3,546 ms for the median page with lazy loading.
 Overall, websites that use lazy loading tend to have worse LCP performance.

-It's important to point out that these are correlational results and they don't necessarily point to lazy loading as being the cause of the slower performance.
-Hypothetically, if WordPress sites tend to be a bit slower, and given how much they make up the lazy loading cohort, that could explain the difference.
-So let's try to eliminate that variability by looking only at WordPress sites.
+It's important to point out that these are correlational results,and they don't necessarily point to lazy loading as the cause of the slower performance.
+For example, if WordPress sites tend to be a bit slower, given how much of the lazy loading cohort they make up, that could explain the difference.
+So the next chart tries to eliminate that variability by looking only at WordPress sites.

-Distribution of WordPress pages' 75th percentile LCP experience, broken down by whether they use native image lazy loading.
+Distribution of WordPress pages' 75th percentile LCP experience, broken down by whether they use built-in image lazy loading.
 (Source)

-Unfortunately, the same pattern emerges when we drill down into WordPress pages; those that use lazy loading tend to have slower LCP performance.
+Unfortunately, the same pattern emerges from only WordPress pages; those that use lazy loading tend to have slower LCP performance.
 The median WordPress page without lazy loading has a 75th percentile LCP of 3,495 ms, compared to 3,768 ms for the median page with lazy loading.

-This still doesn't prove that lazy loading causes pages to get slower, but using it does coincide with having slower performance.
-To try to answer the causality question, we set up a lab-based A/B test.
+This still doesn't prove that lazy loading causes pages to load more slowly, but using it does coincide with having slower performance.
+To try to determine what causes this, we set up a lab-based A/B test.

 Causal performance